jjaguila/MATH4581-Project/README.md

  - Income composition of resources : $y = 49.17 + 32.16x, where where y is life expectancy in years, and x is the Human Development Index in terms of income composition of resources.

 ### Statisical Significance
 - For all of the attributes, the p-value is 0 (or close to 0), which is below 5%.
-This means that each regression line is statiscaly significant and we can reject the null hypothesis.
+This means that each regression line is statisically significant and we can reject the null hypothesis.

 ### Graphs of Orignal Data Points and Line of Best Fit
 <p align="center">